Making the Best Choice

 - Complete the Your Priorities List A great way to use this worksheet is to complete it ﬁrst yourself to clarify your preferences.
 Then ask your spouse, partner or others in your life to complete it as well.
 You can compare answers to see if you share a similar vision for the future or where you may need to discuss things further and/or negotiate.

 - Talk with significant others and loved ones.
 There are lots of ways to start a conversation.
 Conversation starters include talking about something you saw on a home improvement program, comparing your priorities or talking about something you saw while visiting other homes.

 - Use the Start List for Design Ideas to make choices for updating your home or buying a new one.
 Download and print this checklist of universal design elements to consider in a renovation or home purchase.

-For more information on designing your home to be more comfortable, convenient and safe and for planning for the housing and lifestyle you want in the future, download or order our free Modern Ideas, Modern Living guidebook.
+For more information on designing your home to be more comfortable, convenient and safe and for planning for the housing and lifestyle you want in the future, download our free Modern Ideas, Modern Living guidebook.